vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 - [Download the vSphere Integrated Containers Engine Bundle](vic_engine_bundle.md).
 - [Install the vSphere Client Plug-ins](install_vic_plugin.md).
 - Log in to vSphere Integrated Containers Management Portal.
-For information about the management portal, see [Configure and Manage vSphere Integrated Containers](../vic_cloud_admin/).
+For information about the management portal, see [vSphere Integrated Containers Management Portal Administration](../vic_cloud_admin/).
 - If you need to deploy multiple appliances, you can use the initialization API to initialize appliances without manual intervention.
 For information about the initialization API, see [Initialize the Appliance by Using the Initialization API](ova_reg_api.md).

 **Troubleshooting**